While buying used can be cheaper than buying a new car, you’re left with a lot of unanswered questions:

 While you might be offered a dealership warranty, this is typically only a year or so long, and doesn’t offer a huge amount of cover.
-One of the best benefits of buying or leasing a car fresh from the factory is the manufacturer's warranty.
+One of the best benefits of a car fresh from the factory is the manufacturer's warranty.

 With some warranties lasting as long as 7 years, you can have some peace of mind knowing that you’re covered for the duration of the lease, plus it doesn't add anything extra on to the cost to lease a car!

 We’re going to run you through what’s covered in a warranty, and some of our most popular manufacturers and their warranty length!

 What’s covered in my lease car warranty?

 When you take out a business or personal contract hire deal for a new vehicle, you don’t own it.
-It’s the property of the leasing broker, the registered keeper of the lease car (learn more in our "how does car leasing work" guide!)
+It’s the property of the leasing broker, the registered keeper of the lease car.

 If your car develops a fault and it’s covered by your manufacturer’s warranty, you’ll need to contact your leasing company for advice on where to take it to get fixed.